knewplay/course-vex-vrc-in-c/session6.md

 ## Interacting with Objects

 * The vision sensor will detect objects and then return data that we can work with
-* The data gives us the colour signature, height width, and coordinates of the object
+* The data returned is colour signature, height width, and coordinates of the object
 * Vision sensor can return objects based on their size, colour, or both

 <!--Notes:
 * Each returned object from the vision sensor comes with a set of coordinates telling where the object was found in the vision sensor’s field of view.
-* The default behavior is to return the coordinates as distance from the top left corner of the field of view - so positive y is downward and positive x is right.
+* The default behavior is to return the coordinates as distance from the top left corner of the field of view so positive y is downward and positive x is right.
 * With the PROS API, you can change this behavior so that the center of the Field Of View is the (0,0) point for object coordinates.
 Positive y is still downward and positive x is still right, but negative y is upward of center and negative x is left of center in this configuration.
 -->

 ## Discussion

+* If you had to make a vision sensor, what type of data would you store for a programmer to work with?

 ## Demo

+* Let's see if our clawbot can recognize this green triball
+* We will specify color range to detect green

 ## Motors